> Entrepreneur in the making

 As you might remember from primary or elementary school, the formula to obtain the area of a circle is:

-Now, using Monte Carlo simulations, we generate a large number, lets say a million, $x$ and $y$ coordinates that are uniformly distributed $Unif(0, 1)$ and using the pythagorus formula we find their distances from the centre of the circle
+Now, using Monte Carlo simulations, we generate a large number, lets say a million, xx and yy coordinates that are uniformly distributed Unif(0,1)Unif(0, 1) and using the pythagorus formula we find their distances from the centre of the circle

-If our ${r’}$ is smaller than the radius of the circle, $r=1$, then it’s inside the circle and vice versa.
-If we run enough simulations, then the proportion of points that are inside the circle to the total number of trials would essentially give us the area of that slice of the circle, $Q$.
-For a circle with $r=1$, if we multiply that area by 4, using the $\pi$ formula above, we get our estimate for $\pi$.
+If our r{r'} is smaller than the radius of the circle, r=1r=1, then it's inside the circle and vice versa.
+If we run enough simulations, then the proportion of points that are inside the circle to the total number of trials would essentially give us the area of that slice of the circle, QQ.

 Plot of 500,000 simulations